 When you eat foods that are high in sugars or carbohydrates, the bacteria in the plaque become active.
 They begin feeding on the sugars and carbs, emitting acids as they go.
 The acids cause the enamel of the teeth to weaken, which allows the bacteria to attack.

 A cavity forms as the bacteria destroy the weakened enamel and dentin layers, causing the tooth to decay.
 If the decay is not removed from the tooth promptly, it can spread to the soft pulp tissue at the center and actually kill the tooth.

 Silver amalgam fillings have provided doctors with the best solution for filling cavities for over a century.
-While very effective for treating cavities, the dark color of silver amalgam fillings clashes with the white of our patients’ teeth, causing dark spots in their smiles.
+While very effective for treating cavities, the dark color of silver amalgam fillings clashes with the white of our patients’ teeth.
+This causes dark spots in their smiles.

 Silver amalgam fillings contain small amounts of mercury.
-While not harmful to most patients in such small amounts, those with sensitivity to heavy metals, such as elderly patients and pregnant women, may experience problems, and should avoid silver fillings whenever possible.
+While not harmful to most patients in such small amounts, those with sensitivity to heavy metals, such as elderly patients and pregnant women, may experience problems.
+Such patients should avoid silver fillings whenever possible.

 Silver amalgam fillings require the removal of much of the original healthy structure of your tooth because of their large size.
-Exposure to extreme hot and cold temperatures may cause them to expand and contract, leading to cracks in the patient’s teeth or fillings that become loose and fall out.
+Exposure to extreme hot and cold temperatures may cause them to expand and contract.
+This leads to cracks in the patient’s teeth or fillings that become loose and fall out.